jimm/www-ellisislandband-net/stage-plot.md

 vocals, drums, and keyboards.
 Lead front and center, 2nd guitar and bass stage left, keys stage right, drums upstage center.

+A text description of the setup is below the image.

+If you have any questions you can contact us at the email address below.

+{% include pic.html src="stage-plot.png" alt="Stage plot, page text contains list" %}

 - 2 vocal mics
   - Center stage for lead vocals
   - Stage left in front of bass amp for bass player